 British Oil Painting Marine Ship Blake Class Cruiser HMS Blenheim C1900's

-- Subject seascape marine portrait of the known British Blake Class Cruiser Ship HMS Blenheim which is portrayed in side profile steaming along facing towards the right side in rough choppy seas.
+- Subject seascape marine portrait of the famous British Blake Class Cruiser Ship HMS Blenheim, which is portrayed in a side profile steaming along facing towards the right side in rough choppy seas.
 Storm seas crashing and being sprayed along and around the side hull of the ship.
-The British Royal Navy ensign & Union Jack flags can be seen hoisted on the stern mast.
-Black thick smoke coming out of the twin funnels.
-With overcast grey sky with small spots of blue in areas shining through in areas overhead.
-To the far right towards the bow of the ship you can view the conning tower bridge also the 9.2 inch main gun turret.
-With lifeboats shown along the sides and with navy sailor figures shown on deck & portholes below. to the distant flanks on either side in the distance are small sailing ships shown.
+The British Royal Navy ensign & Union Jack flag can be seen hoisted on the stern mast. thick black smoke coming out of the twin funnels.
+With an overcast gray sky with small spots of blue in areas shining through in areas overhead.
+To the far right, towards the bow of the ship, you can view the conning Tower Bridge and the 9.2-inch main gun turret.
+With lifeboats shown along the sides and with navy sailor figures shown on deck & portholes below.
+To the distant flanks on either side in the distance are small sailing ships shown.

 - Such a fascinating nautical scene.

-- Title shown painted at the bottom "HMS Blenheim".
+- Title shown is painted at the bottom is "HMS Blenheim".